Miriam is a busy practitioner specialising in civil disputes with a particular emphasis on property litigation

 - Landlord & tenant

 Miriam acts for both landlords and tenants in commercial and residential property matters including claims for possession, rights to succeed relief from forfeiture and damages for disrepair.
-She has experience of acting for local authorities as well as private clients.
+She acts for local authorities as well as private clients.
 She regularly appears both in court and in tribunals dealing with landlord and tenant issues.

 She recently acted in an appeals concerning the requirements for the surrender of a tenancy and also dealing with the public law defences to possession claims.

 Miriam has undertaken both advisory and advocacy work in relation to the validity and interpretation of wills, as well as claims under the Inheritance Act relating to the reasonableness of dispositions.